Lau Shiu-yuen (劉紹源): Jeweler and Developer from the 1960s

 Scene from the opening reception of Mays Jewellers’ Kowloon branch in 1964 (WKYP, 1964-3-18)

 In 1961, Lau incorporated Kit Man Ltd (傑文有限公司) to engage in property development with listed address at 76 Queen’s Road Central next to Mays’ store at 74.
-Three of the known projects of the firm were the 10-story Kennedy Mansion (堅尼地大廈) at 165-175 Belcher Street in Kennedy Town which was built in 1962, the 8 story Mays Building at 44-46 Un Chau Street in Sham Shui Po and the Man Hee Mansion (文熙大廈) at 2-12A Johnston Road in Wanchai, both of which were completed in 1964.
-Kit Man was dissolved in 1968.
+Four of the known projects of the firm were the 10-story Kennedy Mansion (堅尼地大廈) at 165-175 Belcher Street in Kennedy Town which was built in 1962, the 8 story Mays Building at 44-46 Un Chau Street in Sham Shui Po and the Man Hee Mansion (文熙大廈) at 2-12A Johnston Road in Wanchai, both of which were completed in 1964 and Cape Mansions (翠海別墅) at 56-62 Mt Davis Road which was completed in 1966.
+Kit Man was dissolved in 1968

 Aside from his jewelry and real estate business, Lau was also a director of Hoover Chiu Chow Restaurant (豪華潮州酒樓), which was established in 1964 in the Hoover Theatre building in Causeway Bay by a group of jewelers led by Chiuchow native Ma Hing-chow (founder of Lee Heng Diamonds) and included Foo Heng Jewellery director Kenneth Lo Hung-cheuk and total investments exceeded $1 million.